cal-itp/data-infra/docs/warehouse/adding_oneoff_data.md

 * The **`<destination_table>`** is the table you would like to create, or append to if the table already exists.
 Your uploaded table destination should always be the `uploaded_data` dataset in BigQuery (e.g. the `destination_table` name should always have the format `uploaded_data.your_new_table_name`).

-  * If you are looking to **create a new table**: use a new table name for `<destination_table>`
+  * If you are looking to **create a new table**: use a new table name

-  * If you are looking to **append to existing data**: use the table name of the existing `<destination_table>`
+  * If you are looking to **append to existing data**: use the name of the existing table

-  * If you are looking to **replace an existing table**: the existing table will need to be deleted in BigQuery and re-uploaded with the previous `<destination_table>` name
+  * If you are looking to **replace an existing table**: use the `--replace==true` flag

 * The **`<source>`** argument is the `gsutil URI` (the path to the Google Cloud Storage bucket you are sourcing from).

 * If you run into upload errors related to the source file format, you may need to include the flag `--allow_quoted_newlines`.
-This may be helpful in resolving errors related to file conversions from Excel to CSV.
+This may be helpful in resolving errors related to newline-delimited text, which may be present in file conversions from Excel to CSV.

 Ex.
 ```